77063code/aaliya-gallery/README.md

 7. The form error should be under that field
 8. If the user is logged-in pre-populate the name and email fields
 9. In registeriation form give them an option to be sent an email whn new paintings are posted
+10. The like error messages are not working with every size

 Aaliya's Art Website